UniversityOfSaintThomas/Summit-Events-App-QR-Code-Check-in/docs/CODE-OPTIMIZATIONS.md

 ## Testing Recommendations

-After these optimizations, please test:
+If you choose to implement these optimizations, please test:

 1. ✅ Event instance selection and date filtering
 2. ✅ QR code scanning (mobile native scanner)